Bulgaria

 All field schools are conducted as non-profit projects by the Balkan Heritage Foundation, Bulgaria.
 Their costs, including students' costs related to participation in the field school are covered by the reimbursement payments made by field school students.

-BHFS project reimbursement payment covers: Educational and fieldwork activities, pick-up shuttle on arrival, full-board accommodation (hotel + 3 meals per day), tools, materials, project handbook or readings, issue of Certificate of Attendance, administrative costs, travel related to the fieldwork and the excursions included in the field school program plus relevant entrance fees.
+BHFS project reimbursement payment covers: educational and fieldwork activities, accommodation and meals, tools and materials, access to project readings, issuance of a Certificate of Attendance, administrative costs, travel related to fieldwork and excursions included in the field school program, as well as relevant entrance fees.

 BHFS project reimbursement payment does not include: travel costs to Sofia and from Bankya or costs of any activities not included in the field school program; medical products and services and any expenses related to medical quarantine (food delivery, accommodation, etc.).